Having more free time on my hands, I’ve been thinking of starting a woodworking business in my garage.

 Someone can run a woodworking business from their garage with the right setup!

-According to Maydays Custom Woodworking HERE he got started with 5 feet by 10 feet space in a garage that he put his car in.
+According to Maydays Custom Woodworking, HERE he got started with a 5-foot by 10-foot space in a garage that he put his car in.

-I’ve also known many garage woodworking shops to get tools stolen from them.
+I’ve also known many garage woodworking shops to have tools stolen from them.
 Depending on where you live, having good security could be something worth considering.

-Worst case scenario you can’t build the item you could always try to get someone else to build it (woodworking dropshipping) or refund their money.
-You might be wondering how do you find people to buy these products?
+Worst case scenario, you can’t build the item, you could always try to get someone else to build it (woodworking dropshipping) or refund their money.
+You might be wondering how to find people to buy these products.
 What wood products should you even attempt to market?

-The truth is if you want this business bad enough you probably could make it happen!
+The truth is, if you want this business badly enough, you probably could make it happen!

 - Is it to replace your job and spend more time at home?